What to Pack for a Trip to Alaska

 Satellite Phone

 When visiting Alaska, it's important to keep in mind that cell phone service can be spotty, particularly in remote areas like the backcountry.
-If you are planning extended travel in the backcountry, it's a good idea to consider renting a satellite phone.
+If you are planning extended overnight travel in the backcountry, it's a good idea to consider renting a satellite phone.

 *Pro Tip*